 Discovery of Tombstone’s Riches

-There was nothing prosaic about the richness of Tombstone’s mines.
-They were founded on romance and excitement, both of which, dominated the days of their operation.
+There was nothing prosaic about the richness of Tombstone, Arizona’s mines.
+They were founded on romance and excitement, both of which dominated the days of their operation.
 The romance there was in their location.

-Possibly that very day, at a point a short distance below the present town, he traced some rich silver “float” to a ledge on which he set his foot and cried, “At last I have found my tombstone!”
-This claim, which he named the Tombstone, he recorded at Tucson on September 3, 1877.
+Possibly that very day, at a point a short distance below the present town, he traced some rich silver “float” to a ledge on which he set his foot and cried, “At last, I have found my tombstone!”
+He recorded this claim, which he named the Tombstone, at Tucson on September 3, 1877.
 It was several miles from the later camp of Tombstone and about four miles from the San Pedro

-His work on the Brunckow Mine finished, Schieffelin went to Silver King, where he learned that his brother, Al, had gone to Signal in Mohave County.
+When his work on the Brunckow Mine was finished, Schieffelin went to Silver King, where he learned that his brother, Al, had gone to Signal in Mohave County.
 He journeyed there and showed his “float” to Dick Gird, assayer at the time in the Signal Mill.
-Much interested, Gird and Al Schieffelin accompanied him back to Southern Arizona, and soon letters arrived in Signal telling they had struck it rich, causing an exodus of much of the male population of that camp bound for the new strike.
+Much interested, Gird and Al Schieffelin accompanied him back to Southern Arizona, and soon, letters arrived in Signal telling them they had struck it rich, causing an exodus of much of the male population of that camp bound for the new strike.
 The original location, the Tombstone, did not prove of much value, but much better success attended the development of a number of claims staked out on the very site of the town shortly after it was established.
-These claims included the Tough Nut, Goodenough, Lucky Cuss, East Side and West Side.
+These claims included the Tough Nut, Goodenough, Lucky Cuss, East Side, and West Side.

 Soon after the arrival of the Schieffelin Party, the upper mineral section of the district was accidentally stumbled upon by Ed Williams and Jack Friday.
 In the night, their mules had broken loose from a dry camp that they had made and struck out for water along an Indian trail.
 In the morning, the men tracked the mules who had made their trail clear by dragging a chain attached to one of the animals.